MartynasLycius/ToDoApp/README.md

 1. Open PgAdmin or any Database IDE
 2. Create a Database name: EastNetic
 3. Then create todo schema under EastNetic database
-4. Change database credential at application.properties file according to your environment
+4. Change database credential in application.properties file according to your environment
 5. Make sure 3000 port not occupied by any other application.

 6. Open terminal and go to back-end folder of this project